 Tourists are starting to pour in.

 Despite being a quaint and fairytale town, it is on the verge of being extremely popular and crowded with tourists.
-Try and visit before the tourists really start to catch on.
-Now is the time to go. 🙂
+So try and visit before the tourists really start to catch on.
+Now is the best time to go. 🙂

 Cute homes and streets